-- The MVIE method proposed by Xu et al. (2017) considers only multiple scalar fields.
-Under some circumstances, one may 155 want to simultaneously evaluate both scalar and vector fields.
+- 150 The MVIE method proposed by Xu et al. (2017) considers only multiple scalar fields.
+Under some circumstances, one may want to simultaneously evaluate both scalar and vector fields.
 Here, the MVIE method is improved to meet this need.
 Assume there are M individual variables to be evaluated, which are either scalar or vector fields (the upper left part of Fig. 1).
-Variable $d_m$ is the dimension of the mth variable, where $d_m$ is equal to 1 for a scalar field (e.g., temperature) while $d_m$ is 2 for a two-dimensional vector field (e.g., a vector wind), and so on.
-Hereafter, the vector field for an individual variable (e.g., a 850-hPa wind field) is termed the individual vector field to separate it from vector fields grouped from multiple fields. - 160 Following the idea of MVIE, these variables are normalized with respective rms values of the reference.
+Variable d_m is the dimension of the mth variable, where d_m is equal to 1 for a scalar field (e.g., temperature) while d_m is 2 for a two-dimensional vector field (e.g., a vector wind), and so on.
+Hereafter, the vector field for an individual variable (e.g., a - 155 850-hPa wind field) is termed the individual vector field to separate it from vector fields grouped from multiple fields.
+Following the idea of MVIE, these variables are normalized with respective rms values of the reference.
 Note that an individual scalar field is normalized by dividing by its rms value.
 An individual vector field is normalized as a whole by dividing by its RMSL.
-These normalized scalar and/or vector fields can be grouped into a multivariable field with the dimension $D \times N$ , where D is the sum of $d_m$ .
-The multivariable field derived from the model can be evaluated against that derived from observation by using the various performance metrics in the uncentered or centered mode (Fig. 1). - The uncentered mode focuses on the whole original field, while the centered mode separately evaluates the anomaly field and the mean field.
+These normalized scalar and/or vector fields can be grouped into a multivariable field with the dimension $D \times N$, where D is the sum of d_m .
+The multivariable field derived from the model can be evaluated against that 160 derived from observation by using the various performance metrics in the uncentered or centered mode (Fig. 1).

+The uncentered mode focuses on the whole original field, while the centered mode separately evaluates the anomaly field and the mean field.
 Each mode of statistics consists of three levels of statistics: statistics for individual variables (yellow boxes), multivariable integrated statistics (green boxes), and an index summarizing the overall model performance (orange boxes).
-The definitions of centered and uncentered statistics are the same as those defined by Xu et al. (2017), except that the area weighting is considered here.
-To calculate the statistics for individual variables (e.g., root-mean-square difference - 170 (RMSD), centered RMSD (cRMSD) or uncentered CORR (uCORR)), we can also use the formulas of multivariable integrated statistics (Eqs.
-1-3, 11-14) by setting M equal to $d_m$ , which is summarized in the right-hand part of the boxes in Fig. 1.
+The definitions of centered and uncentered statistics are the same as those defined by Xu et al. (2017), except that the area weight is considered here.
+To calculate the statistics for individual variables (e.g., root-mean-square difference (RMSD), centered RMSD (cRMSD) or uncentered CORR (uCORR)), we can also use the formulas of multivariable integrated statistics (Eqs.
+1-3, 11-14) by setting M equal to d_m , which is summarized in the right-hand part of the boxes in Fig. 1.
 Note that the mean error (ME) is additionally computed for the centered statistics, as the centered statistics exclude mean error.
 For a scalar variable, ME is calculated with Eq.
 (14) by setting M to 1, but it is signed.
-Because VME is a function of

-- 175 the difference in the vector magnitude and direction, we provide two additional statistical metrics the mean error of vector magnitude (MEVM) and the mean error of vector direction (MEVD) to separate the magnitude error from the directional error.
+Because VME is a function of 170 the difference in the vector magnitude and direction, we provide two additional statistical metrics - the mean error of vector magnitude (MEVM) and the mean error of vector direction (MEVD) - to separate the magnitude error from the directional error.
 MEVM (MEVD) is the mean of the magnitude error (direction difference) between the modelled vector and the observed vector for all grids evaluated.
 Note that the MEVD is only valid for 2D vector fields.
-The direction difference ranges from -180 to 180, and the positive (negative) value represents a counter-clockwise (clockwise) directional error of the model mean vector. - 180 the model mean vector.
+The direction difference the model mean vector.